San Beda College Alabang: From St. Benedict College to San Beda College Alabang

 Responding to the government’s mandate of an expanded basic education program, the school began preparations for the transition to the new curriculum.
 A task force on the Senior High program was created by Rev. Fr.
 Anselm M. Manalastas, OSB in 2013.
 In April 2016, the Board of Trustees approved the establishment of the Senior High School (SHS) Department as a separate unit from the IBED (K-10) department.
 The move was in line with the strategy to position the SHS as a college preparatory program and align it with the course offerings of the CAS.

-On May 14, 2016 together with the members of the Board of Trustees, Dom Clement Ma.
+On May 14, 2016, together with the members of the Board of Trustees, Dom Clement Ma.
 H. Roque, OSB, Rector-President led the ground-breaking of the SHS building, which was named Our Lady of Montserrat Hall.
 The building was opened for occupancy on January 20, 2018.

 In 2019, Fr.
 Gerardo Ma.
 A. De Villa, OSB was installed as the eleventh rector-president of San Beda College Alabang.

+In 2022, the school decided to revamp its basic education program and shift from the traditional system by combining levels from its previous Primary Grade School and Middle Grade School to form Primary School (nursery, kinder to Grade 3), Middle Grade School and Junior High School to form Middle School (Grades 4 to 8), Junior High School and Senior High School to form High School (Grades 9 to 12).

+The school then also launched its Technical High School for Grades 9 to 12 focused on Information and Communications Technology (ICT), Home Economics (HE), and Agri-Fishery Arts (AFA) in the same year.
+These changes all coincided with the institution's 50th anniversary jubilee.